11 Fun Facts About Steamboat Springs

 While it may seem surprising, there is no actual steamboat in Steamboat Springs.
 The town instead received its name from the "chug chug" sound that the hot springs made.

-"Ski Town, U.S.A.”, “The Boat.”
-Famous for Champagne Powder®, Tree Skiing and home to more Olympians than any other town in the U.S.
+"Ski Town, U.S.A." and "The Boat" are two ways you'll hear our city called.
+It is also famous for Champagne Powder® snow, tree skiing, and is home to more Olympians than any other town in the U.S.

-Smartwool, Honey Stinger, Moots, Power Ice and Big Agnes.
+Smartwool, Honey Stinger, Moots, Power Ice, and Big Agnes.

-Recreation - 2 ski areas, 4 private and public golf courses, endless parks & open space, recreation center and pool, natural hot springs, indoor/outdoor tennis facility, ice rink, rodeo grounds, hiking and biking trails, boating, tubing, rafting, fly fishing, hunting...and more!
+There are 2 ski areas, 4 private and public golf courses, endless parks & open space, recreation center and pool, natural hot springs, indoor/outdoor tennis facility, ice rink, rodeo grounds, hiking and biking trails, boating, tubing, rafting, fly fishing, hunting...and more!